Battlestar Galactica season 1

-The first season of the reimagined science fiction television series Battlestar Galactica, was commissioned by the Sci-Fi Channel in February 2004.
-The first episode, "33", was first broadcast in the United Kingdom on October 18, 2004, on Sky1, three months before its premiere in the United States on January 14, 2005 on the Sci-Fi Channel.
+The first season of the reimagined science fiction television series Battlestar Galactica, was commissioned by Sci Fi in February 2004.
+The first episode, "33", was first broadcast in the United Kingdom on October 18, 2004, on Sky1, three months before its premiere in the United States on January 14, 2005 on Sci Fi.
 Sky1 had negotiated first-broadcast rights of season 1 as part of its financial backing terms.
 The first episode of the series received a Hugo Award and the season's 13 episodes were recognized with a Peabody Award "for pushing the limits of science fiction and making it accessible to all."

 The first season is a follow-up to the miniseries that first aired in December 2003.

 Cast and characters

 Main cast

+These actors were credited during the opening sequence: